lucianothesilva/terraform-s3-frontend/README.md

 There are lots of things to be improved like a Cloudflare module etc.

-Old main.tf satored on the repo for reference or future refatoring of the code.
+Old main.tf stored on the repo for reference or future refatoring of the code.
 ## Requirements

 | Name | Version |